 - Detach removable parts: Remove cushions, baskets, or accessories for easier access.

-- Clean with mild soap: Mix a small amount of soap in warm water and dampen your cloth avoid soaking.
-Gently wipe down all non-electronic surfaces.
+- Clean with mild soap: Mix a small amount of soap in warm water and gently wipe down all non-electronic surfaces.

-- Rinse and dry: Wipe with clean water, then dry completely to prevent rust or corrosion.
+- Rinse and dry: Wipe with clean water, and dry cloth to prevent rust or corrosion.

 - Disinfect: Wipe handles, armrests, and controls with disinfectant wipes or sprays safe for medical equipment.